waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/readme.md

 * Infrastructure as Code (IaC)
 * Configuration Management

 Once you start embracing DevOps, you will start to build out your practices and processes, but starting with Infrastructure as Code (IaC) and Configuration Management is as good a place as any.
-Once you start, you soon add source control, secrets management, and a release pipeline, and you’ll be deploying to Infrastructure as a Service (IaaS), Platform as a Service (Paas) and more!
+Once you start, you soon add source control, secrets management, and a release pipeline, and you’ll be deploying to Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and more!

 But today, let’s get started with Infrastructure as Code and Configuration Management in the hope that it will wet your appetite and you’ll want more!